 New Technologies in Education.

-World musics; Spanish (including flamenco) and Latin-American folk, South East Asian, North Indian Classical
+World musics; Spanish (including flamenco) and Latin-American folk, Chinese Orchestras, South East Asian, North Indian Classical

 His current research has a focus on composition, Music Theatre, Chinese and Western orchestras, with particular attention to Zarzuela, Spanish Lyric Theatre and Nationalism, through the project 'Zarzuela and post-Empire identity in Spain, Cuba and the Philippines', in collaboration with the UoN Department of Music and the UoN Department of Spanish, Portuguese and Latin American Studies.

 He is also currently collaborating with the UNMC School of Politics and International Relations and the UoN SPLAS in the establishment of a transnational Indian Ocean research network.

 SERGIO CAMACHO FERNÁNDEZ, 2017.
-La zarzuela es cosa de Franco: consideraciones sociales e identitarias en la difusión de la zarzuela en el siglo XXI.
-In: JOSÉ ROMERA CASTILLO, ed., Teatro y Marginalismos por Sexo, Raza e Ideología en los inicios del siglo XXI Verbum.
-(In Press.)
+Is zarzuela Francoist?: Identity and social issues on the dissemination of Zarzuela in the 21st century.
+In: JOSÉ ROMERA CASTILLO, ed., Teatro y Marginalismo(s) por Sexo, Raza e Ideología en los inicios del siglo XXI Verbum.
+492-504

 SERGIO CAMACHO FERNÁNDEZ, 2016.
 Vigencia de la zarzuela como género de creación contemporánea.
 In: JOSÉ ROMERA CASTILLO, FRANCISCO GUTIÉRREZ CARBAJO and RAQUEL GARCÍA PASCUAL, eds., Teatro y Música en los inicios del siglo XXI Verbum.
 471-485